oracle-livelabs/developer/redwood-extensions/tableedit/tableedit.md

 11. Repeat step 10 for the **Information** button.

 We now have nice-looking icon-based buttons for each row, but so far they don't do anything.
-Let's change that.
+We'll change that in the next task.
 	![Image alt text](images/buttonsformatted.png)

 ## Task 3: Define Action Chains